SuperSmayMCM/VoicemailEmailBot/README.md

 # Madison Children's Museum Voicemail to Email Server

-This program is a simple(ish) Python script with an accompanying web server that is designed to scrape a Mitel MiVoice Buisness PBX running an internal voicemail server, and send emails to Microsoft 365 users when they receive a voicemail.
+This program is a simple(ish) Python script with an accompanying web server that is designed to scrape a Mitel MiVoice Business PBX running an internal voicemail server, and send emails to Microsoft 365 users when they receive a voicemail.

 The rest of this readme is rough explanation of how it works, in case anyone needs to mess with it in the future.